yxdwind/cas/README.md

 This branch hosts the [Docker](https://www.docker.com/) build configuration necessary to build a CAS image.
 See the `Dockerfile` for more info.

 ## Versions
-A docker image for CAS server `v4.1.3`.
+A docker image for CAS server.
 Images are tagged to match CAS server releases.

 ## Requirements
 * Minimum of Docker version `1.9.x`